-For decades, self-employed people have been using no income verifications loans to buy real estate and to refinance existing mortgages.
-No income home loans have been the lifeblood of self-employed financing.
+For decades, self-employed people have been using no income verifications home loans to buy real estate and to refinance existing mortgages.
+We will help you learn everything you need to know about self-employed mortgage programs that allow non-tradition income documentation.
+No income home loans have been the lifeblood of self-employment financing.
+In most cases people that own their own business would rather not document their income when applying for a mortgage or home loan.

 One of the casualties of the mortgage meltdown of the last decade was that most no income verification loans no longer were offered.
 While getting a no income verification mortgage and home loan for the self-employed today is still challenging, there are more options available than a few years ago.